 You are taken to the Prepare data page of your experiment.
 Click browse in the upper right to add data.

-Browse to where you cloned the repository and navigate to decision-optimization-case-study/tutorials/decision-optimization-tutorial/intro-scenario/data.
+Browse to where you cloned the repository and navigate to optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/data.
 Select plants.csv and customerDemand.csv, and click Open.

 Prepare the model

-From the Prepare data page, click Run model.
+From the Prepare data page, click Build model.